konomu/lagrange-personal/_posts/2024-08-24-wa-ga-flowchart.md

 30% of those surveyed responded that they would use が (which was what was originally in the text), and 70% responded that they would use は.

-In our flowchart, this unpredictability in the examples above stem from the "Principle of Topic Presence" stage.
+In our flowchart, this unpredictability in the examples above stems from the "Principle of Topic Presence" stage.
 However, there is slight unpredictability at all stages of the flowchart.

 <h1 style="text-align:right;">
   <a href="/wa-ga-emphasis">Continued in 3.
 The Principle of Emphasis…</a>